 Maintaining plant health

-Judicious pruning of a plant can help improve the health of a plant.
+Judicious pruning of a plant can help improve its health.
 Plant parts infested with a disease or a pest may be removed to reduce or eliminate the pest/disease.

 Dead or dying plant parts are not only unattractive but also harmful to the plant as they can provide food and shelter to harmful pests and diseases that could spread to living plant parts.